HabibMrad/Udacity_AIND_Projects/Solving Sudoku Using AI/Readme.md

 A diagonal sudoku is like a regular sudoku, except that among the two main diagonals, the numbers 1 to 9 should all appear exactly once.
-I also implemented a technique in the project.
+I also implemented a technique in the project to implement this.

 ![diagonal-sudoku](https://user-images.githubusercontent.com/21977558/34321637-fa94a7ae-e839-11e7-9e8a-fde2a65243bd.png)